 Journaling can also serve as a valuable source of comfort when times get tough.
 Writing down our worries helps ease anxieties by giving them an outlet instead of letting them fester inside us unnoticed.

-In short, taking the time to understand what motivates us towards success makes all the difference when it comes to utilizing this essential tool for mental wellbeing!
+In short, taking the time to understand what motivates us toward success makes all the difference when it comes to utilizing this essential tool for mental well-being!

 Set Your Time and Place